Spin and orbital Edelstein effect in a bilayer system with Rashba interaction: Results and discussion

 For the case of equivalent layers, each eigenstate is equally localized in both layers, which can be interpreted as a total compensation of the layer contributions to the orbital moment, see Eqs. \eqref{eq:lk_same_mass} and \eqref{eq:lk_same_rashba}.
-This compensation is better seen when we compare two arrangements of the Rashba parameter.
-The first arrangement is when the Rashba parameter on layer A is larger than on layer B ($ \alpha_A > \alpha_B$), while the second is the interchanged relation ($\alpha_A < \alpha_B$).
-Both arrangements are highlighted with grey boxes in Fig. \ref{fig:layers}a.
-In addition, Fig. \ref{fig:layers}b sketches spin and orbital textures along iso-energy lines, projected to the layers, for these two arrangements.
+This compensation is better seen when we compare two configurations of the Rashba parameters.
+The first configuration is when the Rashba parameter of layer $A$ is larger than of layer $B$ ($ \alpha_A > \alpha_B$), while the second is the interchanged relation ($\alpha_A < \alpha_B$).
+Both configurations are highlighted with grey boxes in Fig. \ref{fig:layers}a.
+In addition, Fig. \ref{fig:layers}b sketches spin and orbital textures along iso-energy lines, projected to the layers, for these two configurations.
 Comparing these two cases proves helpful since the band structure is equivalent, but the localization of the eigenstates is opposite.
 Here, the states on the most outer and most inner bands (1 and 4) are localized in the layer with the larger Rashba parameter, while the states of the middle bands (2 and 3) are localized in the layer with the smaller Rashba parameter.
-This interchange of the localization does not affect the sign of the spin expectation value (see Figure \ref{fig:layers}b) since the spin texture is conserved.
-Even though the contribution per layer changes when the localization of the eigenstates is reversed, the total spin moment remains the same.
-However, for the orbital moment the sense of the texture's rotation per band is changed by reversion of the eigenstate's localization, which is also evident from Eq. \eqref{eq:lk_same_mass} due to the sign change of $\alpha_-$.
+This interchange of the localization does not affect the sign of the spin expectation values (see Fig.~\ref{fig:layers}b) since the spin texture is conserved.
+Even though the contribution per layer changes when the localization of the eigenstates is reversed, the total current-induced spin moment remains the same.
+However, for the orbital moment the texture's sense of rotation per band is changed by reversion of the eigenstates' localization, which is also evident from Eq. \eqref{eq:lk_same_mass} due to the sign change of $\alpha_-$.

-To quantify a layer's contribution to the orbital moments, we decompose the eigenstates as $|u_{n\bm{k}} \rangle = |A, n\bk \rangle + |B, n\bk \rangle$, with
+To quantify a layer's contribution to the orbital moments, we decompose the eigenstates as $|u_{n\bk} \rangle = |A, n\bk \rangle + |B, n\bk \rangle$, with

 and analogously for $|B, n\bk \rangle$, with $1/N$ the normalization factor.
-With this decomposition, the orbital moment ~\eqref{eq:lk_murakami} is a sum of four terms, $\lk = \bm l_{n \bm k}^{AA} + \bm l_{n \bm k}^{AB} + \bm l_{n \bm k}^{BA} + \bm l_{n \bm k}^{BB}$, with
+With this decomposition, the orbital moment ~\eqref{eq:lk_murakami} is a sum of four terms, $\lk = \vec{l}_{n \bk}^{AA} + \vec{l}_{n \bk}^{AB} + \vec{l}_{n \bk}^{BA} + \vec{l}_{n \bk}^{BB}$, with

 ($X, Y = A, B$).
 These contributions read